Astrea49/jishaku/README.md

     <img src=".github/assets/jishaku_logo.svg" height="36">
 </sub>
 &nbsp;
-jishaku
+jishaku-nextcord
 </h1>
 <p align="center">
 <sup>
-a debugging and utility extension for discord.py bots
+a debugging and utility extension for nextcord bots (Astrea does not claim ownership of jishaku - this is just a dirty port of jishaku)
 </sup>
 <br>
 <sup>